edgedb/rfcs/text/1002-required-by-default.rst

 Downsides
 ~~~~~~~~~

-Developers might be failing to fill fields at INSERT time due
+Developers might be failing to fill pointers at INSERT time due
 to forgetfulness at query creation time, even if the data could be
 provided.
 They might be harder to fill at a later stage.

 Optionality is a special case that the user code has to deal with.
 Empty sets
 in queries might leave to unexpected results, i.e. missing objects.
 An empty
 set is a special case of a default value.
 A better default might be possible
-for a given field.
+for a given pointer.

 Assuming optionality makes it harder for the user to change their mind later,
-i.e. alter a field to become required:
+i.e. alter a pointer to become required:

 1. there might already be objects in the database with an empty set in
-   the given field; and
+   the given pointer; and
 2. client code written to insert data to the database or update data in
    it might become invalid if it depended on the optionality.